 3.)
 Terminate all cables (If premade cabling was purchased your terminations have already been made for you.)

 a.
-Video cabling – RG59, RG6 coax, or cat5e data wire with the use of baluns (termination instructions for RG59 coax are included with your toolkit if purchased).
+Video cabling – RG59, RG6 coax, or cat5/6 Power/Video/Audio wire with our EZ RJ45 connectors. (termination instructions for RG59 coax are included with your toolkit if purchased).

 b.
-Power Wires – strip ~1/2” on each end of each wire.
+Analog Power Wires – strip ~1/2” on each end of each wire.

-MAKE SURE ALLWIRING IS CONNECTED WITH THE CORRECT POLARITY.
+For separate Power wires for Analog cameras or with some IP PTZ’s, MAKE SURE ALL WIRING IS CONNECTED WITH THE CORRECT POLARITY.
 For low voltage camera wires the POSITIVE WIRES ARE ALWAYS RED!

-Wrap all exposed connections with black electrical tape or heat shrink or Caox Seal to prevent any ground looping or corrosion.
+Wrap all exposed connections with black electrical tape or heat shrink or Coax Seal to prevent any ground looping or corrosion.

 NOTE:All high voltage electrical connections must be made by a licensed electrician.